 Summer brings the heat which allows you not to get too cold when you’re wet.
 However, the climb back may be strenuous.

 In early Autumn, the water should have warmed up a little bit from the hot summer days.
 And if you’re lucky, you’ll have a lovely sunny day but the heat shouldn’t be too bad as you climb back.

 Have you ever done canyoning or visited the Blue Mountains?
 Leave a comment below!

 Where to stay in the Blue Mountains

-The Blue Mountains can be visited as a day trip from Sydney – and you don’t even need a car as the train will take you there.
+The Blue Mountains can be visited on a day trip from Sydney – and you don’t even need a car as the train will take you there.
 It was my prefered option to save on accommodation costs when I was travelling on a budget and living in Sydney.

 But if you have a car, it is worth spending the entire weekend in the Blue Mountains, if you can.

 Those travelling on a budget will love the free campsites available in the Blue Mountains.
 We stayed at Blackheath Glen Reserve.
 But be equipped for the weather: it can get very hot during summer, and very cold during winter.
 And it’s not unusual to have a storm at the end of